|MapGazer – Getting started|

 If the current viewpoint (the point displayed at the centre of the window) is on the new map but the current zoom is not available, the closest zoom will be used.
 If the current viewpoint is not on the new map then the centre of the new map will be shown.

 To overlay a second map over the base map, select the Map → Add overlay map menu item.
-You can then vary its transparency using the Map → Map transparencies dialog (or press the ‘+’ or ‘−’ keys).
+You can then vary its transparency using the Map → Map transparencies dialog (or press the ‘t’ key), or you can simply press the ‘+’ or ‘−’ keys.
 Overlaying maps lets you see (for example) how geological information relates to topographic, or see street map information along with topography.
 For more details, please see Using transparency.

 An active overlay map can be changed using Map → Change overlay map or removed using Map → Remove overlay map.
 The overlay map options are also available from the map pop-up menu.

-To copy map or position details to the clipboard, for use by another application, right-click on the map and select the Map and position details item on the pop-up menu; this will display a dialog with the strings that can be copied.
+To copy map or position details to the clipboard, for use by another application, right-click on the map and select the Details item on the pop-up menu; this will display a dialog with the strings that can be copied.

 To construct new maps by copying, merging, or compressing layers from existing maps, see Using map tools.